andriusa2/cms_docker/doc/report.md

 Making web servers (ContestWebService) scale was more problematic.
 Test
-methodology: set up the web service, ``ab`` on a url with a cookie that authorizes a user.
+methodology: set up the web service, ``ab`` on a url with a cookie that understands user is logged in (so we do not hit the redirect all the time).

-I understand this does not fully exercise the system, but sounds like good enough to test basic web service performance.
+I understand this does not fully exercise the system because it does not load submissions, but sounds like good enough to test basic web service performance.

 Some observations: